 The Company has a \$50.0 million senior revolving credit agreement (the "Credit Agreement") with a syndicate of banks led by KeyBank National Association ("KeyBank"), which matures on December 29, 2010.
 Currently, eight properties are pledged as collateral under the Company's line of credit.
 The interest rate charged on the advances under the facility is based on the LIBOR, the prime rate or the federal funds rate, depending on market conditions, and adjusts periodically.
 The unused portion of the line of credit is subject to a fee of 0.15% per year.
-The Company's ability to access this funding source is subject to the Company's continued ability to meet customary lending requirements such as compliance with financial and operating covenants and satisfaction of certain lending limits.
-One such covenant requires the Company to limit its distributions to stockholders to 95% of its FFO less those acquisition-related costs that are required to be expensed under ASC 805.
-In addition, the maximum amount that the Company may draw under the Credit Agreement is approximately \$45.1 million.
-Furthermore, those properties that are pledged as collateral to the banks, which must meet agreed upon eligibility standards.
+The Company's ability to access this funding source is subject to the Company's continued ability to meet customary lending requirements, such as compliance with financial and operating covenants and satisfaction of certain lending limits.
+One such covenant requires the Company to limit its distributions to 95% of its FFO, less those acquisition-related costs that are required to be expensed under ASC 805.
+In addition, the maximum amount that the Company may draw under this agreement is based on a percentage of the value of properties pledged as collateral to the banks, which must meet agreed upon eligibility standards.
 The maximum amount that the Company may currently draw under the Credit Agreement is approximately \$45.1 million.
 Furthermore, those properties that are pledged as collateral to the banks are pledged through a perfected first priority lien in the equity interest of the special purpose entity ("SPE") that owns the property.
 In addition the Operating Partnership, which is the entity that owns the SPEs, is precluded from transferring the SPEs or unconsolidated affiliates to the Company.

 If and when long-term mortgages are arranged for these pledged properties, the banks will release the properties from the line of credit and reduce the availability under the Credit Agreement by the advanced amount of the released property.
 Conversely, as the Company purchases new properties meeting the eligibility standards, the Company may pledge such properties to obtain additional advances under this agreement.
 The availability under the line of credit may also be reduced by letters of credit used in the ordinary course of business.
 The Company may use the advances under the line of credit for both general corporate purposes and the acquisition of new investments.
-As of March 31, 2010, there was \$34.9 million outstanding under the line of credit at an interest rate of approximately 2.2%, and approximately \$3.6 million outstanding pursuant to letters of credit at a weighted average interest rate of approximately 2.0%.
-At March 31, 2010, the remaining borrowing capacity available under the line of credit was approximately \$6.6 million.
+As of June 30, 2010, there was \$36.3 million outstanding under the line of credit at an interest rate of approximately 2.5%, and approximately \$3.9 million outstanding pursuant to letters of credit at a weighted average interest rate of approximately 2.2%.
+At June 30, 2010, the remaining borrowing capacity available under the line of credit was approximately \$4.9 million.
 The Company's ability to increase the availability under its line of credit is dependent upon its pledging additional properties as collateral.
 Traditionally, the Company has pledged new properties to its line of credit as it arranges for long-term mortgages for these pledged properties.
 Currently, only nine of the Company's properties do not have long-term mortgages, and eight of those are pledged as collateral under its line of credit.
-Accordingly, the Company only has only one property which is unencumbered.
-The Company was in compliance with all covenants under the Credit Agreement as of March 31, 2010.
-The amount outstanding on the line of credit as of March 31, 2010 approximates fair market value, because the debt is short-term and variable rate.
+Accordingly, the Company only has one property which is unencumbered and which may be pledged as collateral to increase the borrowing capacity available under the line of credit.
+The Company was in compliance with all covenants under the Credit Agreement as of June 30, 2010.
+The amount outstanding on the line of credit as of June 30, 2010 approximates fair market value, because the debt is short-term and variable rate.